lab64makerspace/intro2PCBdesign/Overview & Details/Powerboard/Powerboard_Activity/README.md

 There are a two more components we need to add to your schematic from last week.

 * Open up your Powerboard schematic from part 1 of this activity.
 * Add two 100μF capacitors between 36V from the barrel jack and ground, as shown below.
-We've added these because (TODO: why?).
+We've added these because they help the voltage stay constant in case of heavy [loads](https://electrical-engineering-portal.com/few-things-that-capacitors-do-perfectly) and [shunt](https://en.wikipedia.org/wiki/Decoupling_capacitor) any noise from voltage spikes or ground bounce.
+In short, we add these caps to get as pure of a 36V DC signal as possible.<br/>
 <img width="250" src="../../Powerboard/Images/36v_caps.png">

 ### Step 1: Assign footprints